"Perhaps the greatest joy is learning how to motivate yourself"

 Use Office Hours Effectively

 Although speaking to your instructor, professor, and/or TA outside of regular class hours can be intimidating, it is a necessary and recommended practice to engage in furthering your learning, understanding, and mastering the course material.
-Be ready with questions as necessary, or just make it a point of joining the session as a regular part of your week, not as an option.
+Go prepared with questions as necessary; or just make it a point of going to office hours as a regular part of your week, not just as an option.

 Complete Work Assignments

 Turning in your best work is always ideal.
 Turning in nothing is much worse than turning in a less than stellar assignment.
-There are rarely extension or exceptions to late work, keep that in mind when you procrastinate on work.
+There are rarely extension or exceptions to late work; keep that in mind if you think about procrastinating.

 Turn In Professional-Looking Assignments

-Taking the time to produce a final product that looks good — a reflection of a caring attitude and pride in their work.
-Although not every class will be fascinating, each class is teaching you something, the effect is scaffolding.
-You are layering your education a piece at a time, give each subject the attention it deserves for the grade you want.
+Taking the time to produce a final product that looks good is a reflection of a successful student's caring attitude and pride in their work.
+Each class is teaching you something, the effect is cumulative.
+You are layering your education a piece at a time; give each subject the attention it deserves for the grade you want.
+Place importance on every assignment, quiz, discussion and exam.

 Take Advantage of Extra Credit

-Extra Credit is hard to find, but Academically successful students take advantage of opportunities to earn extra credit if it is offered.
+Extra Credit is hard to find, but academically successful students take advantage of opportunities to earn extra credit if it is offered.
 They care about their grades and are willing to work to improve them.
+They track their grades in each class, review the syllabus often, and calculate their GPA to set academic goals.

 Stay Organized and Productive

 Successful students are organized and make productive use of their resources and time.
 Time management skills and daily practice are essential to enjoying success in higher learning.
 Losing track of time is a sure way to miss out on staying productive.
 In not mastering good time management skills, it will be hard to stay on track and focused.
-Electronic calendars work best i.e (Google Calendar)
+Using a planner or electronic calendar is a MUST.
+Time is one of the most important commodities during college.